jeseyfried/jonathanseyfried.github.io/historians-notebook/drafts-of-episodes/e11-jan4.md

 - Corroboration: looking at this document in comparison to the one from January 1st, adds to the interpretation that Joan and Martí trust each other very much

-- Close-Reading: the last two lines of the letter send a mixed message about Joan's plan to get to Barcelona versus his plan to *jaure* in Bella Donna; I think it's possible to infer from this that the symptoms of his illness have started
+- Close-Reading: the last two lines of the letter send a mixed message about Joan's plan to get to Barcelona versus his plan to *jaure* in Bella Dona; I think it's possible to infer from this that the symptoms of his illness have started

 ## What is this document doing?
 - This document reveals a fair amount of anxiety over the possible trouble that Sibilla could cause if she were to re-enter Barcelona